Criminal Forfeitures

 Overview

 Criminal forfeiture proceedings involve government efforts to seize assets believed to be connected to criminal activity.
 These proceedings can occur alongside criminal prosecutions and require prompt legal action to protect property rights.
 Understanding the forfeiture process and available defenses can be important for protecting your interests.
+Federal drug, fraud, and money laundering cases often include forfeiture counts; the government may seek cars, cash, real estate, or other property.
+A criminal forfeiture attorney can challenge forfeiture allegations, assert innocent-owner claims, and negotiate to limit what is subject to forfeiture.
+Deadlines for filing claims and responding to seizure notices are strict.

 What This May Involve